Henschel Hs 129: Hs 129 B-1

-Even before the A-1s were delivered, the plane was redesigned with Gnome-Rhône 14M radial engines, which were captured in some number when France fell and continued to be produced under German occupation.
-This engine supplied 700 PS for takeoff, compared to the Argus at 465 PS.
+Even prior to the delivery of the first A-1s, the aircraft already being redesigned in response to an instruction from the RLM to adopt French Gnome-Rhône 14M radial engines, which were captured in some number when France fell and continued to be produced under German occupation.
+This engine supplied 700 PS for takeoff, compared with the Argus at 465 PS.
 The Gnome-Rhone radials were also made in versions with opposite rotation for the propeller, and were installed on the Hs 129 with the port engine rotating clockwise and the starboard rotating counterclockwise, as seen from nose-on, thus eliminating engine torque problems.

-The A-1 planes were converted into Hs 129 B-0s for testing (although it has been claimed that some As were sold to Romania) and the pilots were reportedly much happier with the results.
-Their main complaint was the view from the canopy, so a single larger windscreen and a new canopy with much better vision were added, resulting in the production model Hs 129 B-1.
+During early 1941, a pair of HS 129 A-1s were refitted with the Gnome-Rhône radials and quickly demonstrated that they possessed more satisfactory performance.
+Although reviewing pilots were more satisfied with the aircraft's performance, complaints continued to be filed about the high stick forces as well as the poor visibility from the canopy.
+Accordingly, new electronically actuated trim tabs and a redesign canopy with more extensive glazing was installed on the HS 129 B-0, along with a special Revi V12/C sight that was mounted externally just forward of the windscreen.
+As a result, the aircraft possessed noticeably superior vision.
+It is believed that all of the A-1s were converted into B-'s (although it has been claimed that some A-1s were sold to Romania).

+During December 1941, the first of ten HS 129 B-0s was developed; in March 1942, the production standard Hs 129 B-1 commenced manufacture.
+Initially, the two models were quite similar, although some difference were apparent in terms of the positioning of the radio apparatus and the presence of exposed blast troughs for the guns on the B-1.
+Furthermore, the aircraft would receive adaptations to permit the carriage of a wide variety of armaments.

-B-1 production began in December 1941 but deliveries were slow.
-In preparation for the new plane, I./SchlG 1 had been formed in January with Bf 109 E/Bs (fighter-bomber version of Bf 109 E) and Hs 123s and they delivered B-0s and every B-1 that was completed.
-It was not until April that 12 B-1s were delivered and the 4th Staffel (squadron) became ready for action.
-They moved to the Eastern Front (to Crimea) in the middle of May 1942 and in June they received a new weapon, the 30 mm (1.2 in) MK 101 cannon with armor-piercing ammunition in a centerline pod.
+In preparation for the arrival of the B-1, I./SchlG 1 had been formed in January 1942 with Bf 109 E/Bs (fighter-bomber version of Bf 109 E) and Hs 123s and they delivered B-0s and every B-1 that was completed.
+During April 1942, the first 12 B-1s were delivered, enabling the 4th Staffel (squadron) to achieve operational readiness.
+They were promptly assigned to the Eastern Front (to Crimea) in the middle of May 1942 and in June they received a new weapon, the 30 mm (1.2 in) MK 101 cannon with armor-piercing ammunition in a centerline pod.
+This would be the B1/R2 Rüstsätze kit, the B1/R3 had the MK 101 replaced with a ventral tray of four 7.92mm MG 17 machine guns.
+The B1/R4 had a larger bomb load and the B1/R5 reconnaissance version had a camera.